China stocks slip, erase gains on internet clampdown; Hong Kong flat

 * Tesla-related stocks slide

-SHANGHAI, June 23 China stocks slipped on Friday morning, erasing earlier gains, with sentiment hurt by a tumble in internet shares after Beijing tightened the noose around online content.
+SHANGHAI, June 23 (Reuters) - China stocks slipped on Friday morning, erasing earlier gains, with sentiment hurt by a tumble in internet shares after Beijing tightened the noose around online content.

 For the week, however, China blue chips are still on course to post solid gains, cheered by index publisher MSCI's decision to include mainland shares to its emerging market benchmark.